DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/13_Backcover_text.md

 # Back cover text
-Electronic publishing has become a vital part of contemporary arts and design.
-Periodicals like the _e-flux journal_, art and design blogs, Internet libraries like _Ubu Web_ are widely read and discussed.
+Electronic publishing has become an essential medium for the field of contemporary arts and design.
+While traditional models of art book publishing are becoming less and less viable for artists, writers, designers and publishers, periodicals like the _e-flux journal_, art and design blogs, and Internet libraries such as _UbuWeb_ are widely read and discussed.

-At the same time, traditional models of art book publishing become less and less viable.
-To which extent - and how - can artists, writers, designers and publishers use electronic book technology as an alternative?
-And what needs to be done for print and electronic editions of the same publication?
+Is electronic book technology really the way forward for these types of publications?
+Or does the answer lie in some hybrid form of publication, in which both print and electronic editions of the same basic content can be published in a parallel or complementary fashion?
+And perhaps more importantly, what are the changes in workflow and design mentality that will need to be implemented in order to allow for such hybrid publications?

-This guide is meant for everyone working in art and design publishing - and presupposes no digital technology expertise.
-It contains hands-on practical advice and tools, focusing on working solutions for low-budget, small edition publishing.
+This Toolkit is meant for everyone working in art and design publishing.
+No specific expertise of digital technology, or indeed traditional publishing technology, is required.
+The Toolkit provides hands-on practical advice and tools, focusing on working solutions for low-budget, small-edition publishing.

 Everything in the Hybrid Publishing Toolkit is based on real-world projects with art and design publishers.
-Editorial scenarios include catalogues, research publications and artists' books.
+Editorial scenarios include art and design catalogues and periodicals, research publications, and artists'/designer's books.